E*trade – Our Verdict

-Learning Curve: The web, mobile and desktop platform all have a shallow learning curve.
-With the benefit of an intuitive user interface, it’s one of the easier platforms to learn.
-There’s only an education environment and a tonne of support pages, but also a Youtube channel.
+Learning Curve: The web, mobile and desktop platforms all have a shallow learning curve.
+With the benefit of an intuitive user interface, it’s an easier learning platform.
+There’s only an education environment and a tonne of support pages but also a Youtube channel.

 Example applications are provided on the developer side of the E*Trade website.
 These come with ReadMe files and .py files with some basics to help get started.
-There are also some “Getting Started” and Support pages on the website.
+The website also has some “Getting Started” and Support pages.
 Past this, users are on their own to develop a trading strategy.

 Videos: E*Trade has an official Youtube channel which uploads, to this day, several times per month.
-For example, a recent upload was explaining the new Options Trade Ticket Redesign, which helps keep users up-to-date with changes and how they operate.
+For example, a recent upload explained the new Options Trade Ticket Redesign, which helps keep users up-to-date with changes and how they operate.

 Compatibility and Design:

 Like with most platforms, E*Trade uses multiple programming languages to help optimize each facet of the business.
-For example, the customer facing tools are mostly using c/c++ and Java, which Python and Perl are used for backend.
+For example, the customer-facing tools are mostly using c/c++ and Java, while Python and Perl are used for the backend.

 Speed and Performance Considerations: The platform itself guarantees speed in how you navigate investments, view charts and manage trades.
 As for the order routing technology, it uses both sequencing and spray routing, with the majority of trades sent to market makers.

-Resiliance and Limitations: One limitation is that, apart from zero commission online equity and ETFs, E*Trade is quite expensive.
-OTCBB trades have a $6.95 commission per trade for some customers, and expensive wire transfer.The other downfall of E*Trade is the lack of products and markets accessible.
+Resilience and Limitations: One limitation is that, apart from zero commission online equity and ETFs, E*Trade is quite expensive.
+OTCBB trades have a $6.95 commission per trade for some customers and expensive wire transfer.The other downfall of E*Trade is the lack of products and markets accessible.
 There’s no Forex, CFD or cryptocurrency, and the equity markets are limited to the US only.
-Whilst they have a good bond selection, the funds, options and futures markets are smaller than most competitors
+Whilst they have a good bond selection, the funds, options and futures markets are smaller than most competitors.

 Apple Store Rating: 4.4 Android Rating: 3.6

-Funtionality: Functionality is fairly impressive on the mobile platform, being both intuitive and powerful.
-News is accessible, with Bloomberg TV being streamable, as well as a daily webinar.
+Functionality: Functionality is fairly impressive on the mobile platform, being both intuitive and powerful.
+News is accessible, with Bloomberg TV being streamable and a daily webinar.
 Security is strong, with face or fingerprint recognition being available.
-Customer service can be accessed on the app via chat
+Customer service can be accessed on the app via chat.

 - Joint accounts